Topics Map > Campus Services > E-Learning > Canvas

 - In the menu at the left of the screen, click on “[Name of Tool]” to open the reading [and homework] platform.

 - [Next step, etc.]

-If you wish to request an accessible version of the eText, please contact the McBurney Disability Resource Center as soon as possible.
-More information is available here.
+If you wish to request an accessible version of the eText or any disability related accommodation, please contact the McBurney Disability Resource Center as soon as possible.
+More information is available in the accessibility KnowledgeBase document.